Kurt Tong: Early life and education

+Career

-Kurt Walter Tong (born 1964) is an American diplomat and business consultant, and the former Consul General of the United States of America to Hong Kong and Macau.
-He joined The Asia Group LLC as a Partner in July 2019.
-He previously was Principal Deputy Assistant Secretary of the Department of State's Bureau of Economic and Business Affairs and replaced Clifford Hart in Hong Kong in August 2016.
+Tong previously was Principal Deputy Assistant Secretary of the Department of State's Bureau of Economic and Business Affairs and replaced Clifford Hart in Hong Kong in August 2016.
 He arrived in Hong Kong on August 27, 2016, to assume his position as the Consul General.

 Tong was the Senate-confirmed U.S. Ambassador for Asia-Pacific Economic Cooperation (APEC) when the United States hosted the forum in 2011.
 He was the Deputy Chief of Mission for the United States Embassy in Tokyo, Japan from 2011 to 2014.
 Earlier, he was Director for Korean Affairs at the U.S. Department of State, and Director for Asian Economic Affairs at the White House, and participated in the Six Party Talks with North Korea.
 He also worked at the U.S. embassies in Seoul, Beijing, Tokyo and Manila.